Privacy Notices - Paediatric therapies Privacy Notice

 Exclusions and reintegration

-The purpose of sharing information between SBC, schools, pupil referral units (PRU’s) and alternative education providers is to ensure SBC fulfils its statutory responsibility of ensuring that provision is made for those pupils unable to access education, either because of permanent exclusion or because they are unable to access mainstream schools for medical reasons.
+The purpose of sharing information between SBC, schools, pupil referral units (PRU’s) and alternative education providers is to ensure SBC fulfils its statutory responsibility.
+This ensures that provision is made for those pupils unable to access education, either because of permanent exclusion or because they are unable to access mainstream schools for medical reasons.

 Appropriate child level case information is also shared between SBC, schools and PRUs regarding pupils who are not attending an educational placement on a full time basis.
 This is in line with requirements of the Ofsted framework and evaluation schedule.